Trump must face 'Apprentice' contestant's defamation lawsuit -NY court | Politics

 Trump must face 'Apprentice' contestant's defamation lawsuit -NY court

 She sued Trump in January 2017 after he branded such allegations by women "lies" and retweeted a post calling Zervos' claims a "hoax."
-Zervos has been seeking a retraction or an apology, plus compensatory damages and punitive damages.
+Zervos has sought a retraction or an apology, plus compensatory damages and punitive damages.

 Trump has denied Zervos' claims, and called her case politically motivated.
 Former Elle magazine columnist E. Jean Carroll is also suing Trump for defamation, after he denied having raped her in the Bergdorf Goodman department store in Manhattan in the mid-1990s.